nisharao321/anemometer/Air-Velocity-of-Vane-Anemometer-nitk/experiment/theory.md

 Degree of gassiness| Place where velocity of air is to be measured |Minimum velocity of air (m/min)
 ---|---|---
-I degree | Immediate outbye ventilation connection from the face.| 30 II degree |a.4.5 m from any faces, whether working or discontinued, on the intake side of the brattice or partition.<br> b.
+I degree | Immediate outbye ventilation connection from the face.| 30 II degree |a.
+4.5 m from any faces, whether working or discontinued, on the intake side of the brattice or partition.<br> b.
 7.5 m outbye of the discharge end of an air pipe.
 At maximum pan of the longwall face.<br>c.At maximum pan of the longwall face.| 30<br><br>15<br><br>60
-III degree |a.4.5 m from any faces, whether working or discontinued, on the intake side of the brattice or partition.<br> b.
+III degree |a.
+4.5 m from any faces, whether working or discontinued, on the intake side of the brattice or partition.<br> b.
 7.5 m outbye of the discharge end of an air pipe.
 At maximum pan of the longwall face.<br>c.At maximum pan of the longwall face.| 45<br><br>25<br><br>75

 <br>